-Confessions of a Prodigal Daughter, an Amazon bestseller in the Personal Growth category, is now expanded!
+Confessions of a Prodigal Daughter, an Amazon bestseller in the Personal Growth and Episcopalian Christianity categories, is now expanded!

 “I can’t overstate how important this book is, especially for those of us from a heritage of Protestant Christianity who really don’t know anything different…If you’re looking for a challenging read about faith identity, I highly recommend Confessions.” –Lydia Thomas